tokilabs/lang/README.md

 Sometimes there are a couple things we miss though...

 And, when that happens, instead of complaining about it, we create a lang package :)

+Check the API documentation at http://cashfarm.github.io/lang

+## Changelog

+### v0.7

+- Add FQN support (parseFQN() and requireByFQN())
+- Add StringWrapper and NumberWrapper classes for easy primitive subclassing
+- Add Exception class which properly extends native Error
+- Add Constructor<T> type
+- Add tests for Decimal, FQN and Guid
+- Improve code documentation and add API documentation
+- Refactor Decimal and Guid classes to extend wrappers
+- Deprecated ExtendedObject and serialization decorators

+#### Breaking Changes

+- OrderDirection enum values are now 'ASC' and 'DESC' (previously 1 and -1 respectivelly)
+- Removed IEnumerable and Iterator interfaces
+- Sortable class is now a mixin